Police identify suspect who surrendered after claiming to have a bomb near US Capitol - KVIA

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Evan Perez, Veronica Stracqualursi, Annie Grayer, Laura Smitherman, Jessica Schneider, Zachary Cohen, Jeff Zeleny and Natasha Bertrand contributed to this report.
+CNN’s Evan Perez, Veronica Stracqualursi, Laura Smitherman, Jessica Schneider, Zachary Cohen, Jeff Zeleny, Geneva Sands, Curt Devine, Natasha Bertrand,Yahya Abou-Ghazala, Paul P. Murphy and Sonner Swire contributed to this report.

 Comments